19rick96/DMN/README.md

 (Versions of DMN other than DMN_orig.py were made while trying to make the original version as given in the paper only to carry out a few tests and gain insights.
 They have a lot of discrepancies and are in no way any improvements)

-Further I slightly modified the DMN to do binary classification of question-answer pairs.
-I removed the answer module and the episodic memory module.
-So essentially I have a GRU unit to encode both the question and answer in a pair.
-Then I combined the attention mechanism which basically is a MLP to judge whether the candidate sentence answers the question.
-The model gives about 90% accuracy on the WikiQA dataset.
-The implementation is given by the file "DMN_ans_loc.py"

 Necessary modifications in codes, advises and reasons for the poor performance in the above 6 tasks are more than welcome.